TABLE OF CONTENTS

 Here you will find my book, To Heal the Broken-Hearted

 a chronicle of my perilous 18 year journey through hell and back with what is called "mental illness" in our society, and contrary to what our society teaches, a journey of healing, becoming whole and transformation.
-The last twenty years have been spent in the profession for which I trained before all hell broke loose - teaching the deaf.
+Of the last twenty-three years, twenty have been spent in the profession for which I trained at the graduate level before all hell broke loose - teaching the deaf.
 Thirteen years were at the residential school for the deaf in Little Rock, Arkansas.
 When I retired at age 65, I went back to Oklahoma where I commuted over a hundred miles a day for seven years to interpret, tutor and provide speech therapy to a deaf student attending public school.
 I remained alone.

-Perhaps a line in reference to Columbus might sum up my experience during those years from 1971 to 1989:
+Something a Mayflower captain said in reference to Columbus might sum up my experience during those years from 1971 to 1989:

 "He didn't know where he was going,